davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

-On this network, I would like a “distributed variable.”
-By that I mean:
+Let’s build ourselves a little software abstraction to support programs running on these nodes.
+The one I have in mind is something you might call a “distributed variable.”
+Basically,

 * There should be one variable
 * Any node can get it